jtnydv/proton/README.md

 # ProtonScript documentation

-    INFO: You can read more about ProtonScript in the ProtonScript documentation.
+    INFO: You can read more about ProtonScript from the ProtonScript documentation.
 You can find the ProtonScript documentation in the Proton Framework script directory.